The North Tower #12: Trashing a Theory

 This week’s article will thus be devoted to trashing my “wonderful” theory from last week, and I thought I’d do it by mixing my comments and arguments with those that some smart people sent me.
 Sadly, I can’t remember exactly who said what (I copy down all good comments in the owls I get and put them all together in a document) so I can’t put in your names, but I hope that none of you mind seeing your own words in my article (I’ll put things other people have said in italics) and that those people who don’t see their exact words in here won’t be sad (a lot of people give the same arguments and I can’t put them all in here).
 Okay, let’s start with the trashing!

-Things that makes the Hermione-theory unconvincing and utter rubbish:
+Things that make the Hermione-theory unconvincing and utter rubbish:

 1) It is very badly researched and draws farfetched parallels.